tallclint/web-sprint-challenge-intro-to-react/README.md

-# Intro to React Sprint Challenge
+# Intro to React Sprint Challenge Clint Stewart

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**